amplication/docs/docs/getting-started/add-plugins-for-service.md

 Visit the [How To Use Plugins](/getting-started/plugins/) page to learn more about which ones are available.

 If none of the official plugins fit your use case, Amplication allows you to [develop your own custom plugins](/plugins/how-to-create-plugin/).
-These custom plugins give you extsensive access to the code creation lifecycle so you can customize your service however you like.
+These custom plugins give you extensive access to the code creation lifecycle so you can customize your service however you like.
 We have detailed guides on that on our documentation.